 How much does a certificate of title bond cost in Tennessee?

-The Tennessee Department of Revenue requires all owners of vehicles without certificates of title within the state to execute a surety bond prior to getting a bonded title.
+The Tennessee Department of Revenue requires all owners of vehicles without certificates of title within the state to provide a surety bond prior to getting a bonded title.
 The required bond amount must be equal to the appraised value of the vehicle multiplied by 1.5.
 Contact the Vehicle Services Section of the Department of Revenue and provide your vehicle identification number, or VIN, to find out your exact bond amount before purchasing your bond.

 Tennessee certificate of title bonds are put in place to protect the state and general public from financial loss that occurs as a result of the issuance of a new certificate of title for the vehicle in question.
 By posting this bond, the principal (vehicle owner) takes full responsibility for these damages if they do occur.

 Please note this bond is required for a vehicle title to be issued.
 If you are planning to sell cars and other vehicles, a Tennessee motor vehicle dealer bond is required.

 If you own a vehicle in Tennessee that is unregistered and needs a certificate of title, the Department of Revenue mandates that you secure a surety bond.
 The bond remains valid for 3 years from the effective date.
 If the vehicle is no longer registered with the state before the 3 years are up, then the owner can return the certificate of title to the state if there are no pending claims.